aschuerch/MBBI_ComputerPracticum/_episodes/07-Trimming.md

 ~~~
 $ cd
-$ cd ~/112018/reads
+$ cd ~/112018_Secretome/reads
 $ ls
+$ ERR022075_1.fastq  ERR022075_2.fastq
 ~~~
 {: .bash}

-These files contain the short read data of *E.coli*.
+These files contain the short read data of *E.coli* K-12.
 Before we start to assemble the short reads into contigs, we have to trim the low quality sequences away.

 # Cleaning Reads